Sunday, Aug. 24, highlights on Turner Classic Movies:

 A composer sets the stage for discord when he pushes his wife into a singing career.
 Cast: Lily Pons, Henry Fonda, Lucille Ball.
-Dir.: John Cromwell.
+Director: John Cromwell.
 Black and white.
 97 min.

-A college professor fights censorship and an amorous football player who's after his wife.
+A college professor fights censorship and an amorous football player who’s after his wife.
 Cast: Henry Fonda, Olivia de Havilland, Jack Carson.
-Dir.: Elliott Nugent.
+Joan Leslie.
+Director: Elliott Nugent.
 Black and white.
 101 min.

 9:45 AM Jezebel (1938)

-A tempestuous Southern belle's willfulness threatens to destroy all who care for her.
-Cast: Bette Davis, Henry Fonda, Fay Bainter.
-Dir.: William Wyler.
+A tempestuous Southern belle’s willfulness threatens to destroy all who care for her.
+Cast: Bette Davis, Henry Fonda, George Brent.
+Fay Bainter.
+Margaret Lindsay.
+Richard Cromwell.
+Donald Crisp.
+Spring Byington.
+Director: William Wyler.
 Black and white.
 104 min.

 An experienced bounty hunter helps a young sheriff learn the meaning of his badge.
 Cast: Henry Fonda, Anthony Perkins, Betsy Palmer.
-Dir.: Anthony Mann.
+Director: Anthony Mann.
 Black and white.
 93 mins.
 Letterbox Format

 3:15 PM 12 Angry Men (1957)

 A jury holdout tries to convince his colleagues to vote not guilty.
 Cast: Henry Fonda, Lee J. Cobb, E.G. Marshall.
-Dir.: Sidney Lumet.
+Director: Sidney Lumet.
 Black and white.
 96 mins.
 Letterbox Format

 A widow with eight children marries a widower with ten, then gets pregnant.
 Cast: Lucille Ball, Henry Fonda, Van Johnson.
-Dir.: Melville Shavelson.
+Director: Melville Shavelson.
 Color.
 111 mins.
 Letterbox Format

 Two presidential hopefuls get caught up in the dirty side of politics.
 Cast: Henry Fonda, Cliff Robertson, Lee Tracy.
-Dir.: Franklin J. Schaffner.
+Ann Sothern.
+Director: Franklin J. Schaffner.
 Black and white.
 102 mins.
 Letterbox Format

 A broken-down sheriff tries to help his town stand against a mysterious outlaw.
 Cast: Henry Fonda, Janice Rule, Keenan Wynn.
-Dir.: Burt Kennedy.
+Director: Burt Kennedy.
 Color.
 103 mins.
 Letterbox Format

 1:00 AM Wanda Nevada (1979)

 A drifter wins an orphaned girl in a poker game.
 Cast: Peter Fonda, Brooke Shields, Fiona Lewis.
-Dir.: Peter Fonda.
+Director: Peter Fonda.
 Color.
 107 mins.
 Letterbox Format